vsoch/singularity-shiny/README.md

 $ /bin/bash prepare_template.sh --disable-index
 ```

-You can also customize the port, temporary folder, and base (if somewhere other than
+You can also customize the port, temporary folder, "run_as" user, and base (if somewhere other than
 /srv/shiny-server).
 Have fun!